Published: May 04, 2017 • Updated: December 30, 2022 • 2 min read

-This week I wrote a small algorithm to convert binary numbers into decimal numbers.
+This week I wrote a small algorithm in Ruby to convert binary numbers into decimal numbers.
 Here’s the problem description, from Exercism.io:

 “Convert a binary number, represented as a string (e.g. ‘101010’), to its decimal equivalent using first principles.
 Implement binary to decimal conversion.
 Given a binary input string, your program should produce a decimal output.
 The program should handle invalid inputs.”